XavierPrudent/openTripPlanner_Civilia/OTP_Itineraries-Generator/README.md

 (5) Run OTP_Itineraries-Generator
 ```
 py OIG-main.py [-h] [--port [PORT]] [-v] [--csv-output [OUTPUT]]
-                   [--json-output [JSON_OUTPUT]] [--option-file [OPTION_FILE]]
+                   [--json-dir [JSON_DIR]] [--option-file [OPTION_FILE]]
                    [--download] [--no-download]
                    [od_path]

 This scripts takes in input an origin/destination csv file and outputs a csv
 files with the trips information

 positional arguments:
   od_path               Path to the OD file

 optional arguments:
   -h, --help            show this help message and exit
   --port [PORT]         Port on which OTP is currently running
   -v, --verbose         Increase output verbosity
   --csv-output [OUTPUT]
                         Name of the outputed CSV file (will still be in the
                         OIG_csvResults directory) (default :
-	                    	trips_data[20190430190152].csv)
-	  --json-output [JSON_OUTPUT]
+                        trips_data[20190430193828].csv)
+  --json-dir [JSON_DIR]
                         Name of the directory for the outputed JSON files
-	            	        (default : trips_data[20190430190152].csv)
+                        (default : trips_data[20190430193828].csv)
   --option-file [OPTION_FILE]
                         Path to the option txt file (default :
                         OIG_options.txt)
-	  --download            If the json data should be downloaded
+  --download            If the json data should be downloaded (default :
+                        download)
-	  --no-download         If the json data should not be downloaded (for this to
+  --no-download         If the json data should not be downloaded (default :
-	    	                work, there needs to be predownloaded json data in the
+                        download) (for this to work, there needs to be
-	            	        OIG_jsonResults directory)
+                        predownloaded json data and --json-dir must be
+                        specified)
 ```